abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 sitting meditation.
 We consciously slow down by bringing attention and awareness to the nuances of sight, smell, taste, touch, and mental objects, and to the nuances of body, feeling, perception, mental formations, and consciousness.
-Those things—the six kinds of sense contact and the Five Aggregates—are what we use to create the sense of self and "me" and to solidify our moods and impressions into habitual tendencies.
+Those things---the six kinds of sense contact and the Five Aggregates---are what we use to create the sense of self and "me" and to solidify our moods and impressions into habitual tendencies.
 So we slow down enough to see them clearly.
 Learning how to slow down is quite simple, and it provides us with many direct and